* This is the Professional Version. *

 Discussing the physiologic causes of menopause and possible symptoms and signs with women helps them manage the changes that occur.

 OTC vaginal lubricants and moisturizers help relieve vaginal dryness.
-Women should be told that regular sexual intercourse or other vaginal stimulation helps preserve vaginal function.
+Regular sexual intercourse or other vaginal stimulation helps preserve vaginal function.

 Black cohosh, other herbal preparations, and OTC products do not appear helpful.
 Soy protein has been studied with mixed results; however, one soy product, S-equol, has been reported to relieve hot flushes.